heiseonline/request-promise-native-record/README.md

 ## Storing/Retrieving response headers, status codes and response body

 To save the full response instead of just the response body, use the option [`resolveWithFullResponse`](https://github.com/request/request-promise#get-the-full-response-instead-of-just-the-body).
-The `Authorization` is removed from the headers object before writing to the hard disk.
+The `Authorization` header is removed from the headers object before writing to the hard disk.

 `lib/my-api.js`: